Researcher watches as a baby reaches for a ball inside a mesh tunnel.

 Our research on parent-child interaction shows that when attempting to teach their babies, parents from different cultural backgrounds provide unique guidance that is rooted in their cultural values and beliefs.
 The cultural variations in parental guidance underscore the importance of considering diverse approaches and activities in studying and supporting children’s learning before and after they enter school.

-Our research on infant cognition shows that babies under a year of age can learn a new concept through watching just a few examples, and that hands-on experience reduces the number of examples needed.
+Our research on infant cognition shows that babies under one year old can learn a new concept through watching just a few examples, and that hands-on experience reduces the number of examples needed.
 Moreover, babies transfer their learning across different modalities, from visual perception to hands-on action, and vice versa.
 Finally, our work demonstrates the crucial role of linguistic assets for learning and argues for a strength-based, as opposed to deficit-based, approach to studying human development.

 Courses